-The exhibition "No cheese without biodiversity" in the Mongolian steppe is about what intact biodiversity means for the good of humanity.
-The exhibition shows that milk and cheese are also the products of biodiversity.
+The content of the exhibition «No Cheese without Biodiversity» in the Mongolian Steppe is the importance of an intact biodiversity for the well-being of mankind.
+The exhibition shows that milk and cheese are also products of this diversity.

-10,000 years ago, the people in Europe began to milk domesticated goats and sheep.
-1,500 years later, aurochs became part of the domesticated livestock.
-In the colonial era, Europeans conquered new continents, bringing dairy farming to North America, Australia and New Zealand.
-Nowadays the Swiss, together with the Germans, Italians, Swedes, Kazakhs, Australians and New Zealanders, are the people with the largest per capita dairy consumption.
+10,000 years ago, people in Europe began milking domesticated goats and sheep.
+1500 years later, the aurochs was added.
+In colonial times, Europeans conquered new continents, bringing dairy farming to North America, Australia and New Zealand.
+Today, the Swiss, together with the Germans, Italians, Swedes, Kazakhs, Australians and New Zealanders, are the peoples with the largest per capita consumption of milk.

-Independent of the European dairy culture, the people in the North and West Africa as well as in the Middle East learned to milk dromedaries in addition to goats and sheep.
-Two-humped camels, yaks and horses have been milked in Central Asia for many thousand years.
-It seems somewhat exotic that zebus, Watusi cattle, water buffaloes, donkeys, alpacas and reindeer were also milked.
-The evidence of these traditional milk cultures is the dairy sugar tolerance in the population.
-In the Congo, where traditionally no animal milk was consumed, dairy tolerance stands at only one percent.
-In the African Tuareg, however, it is 87 per cent.
-Thanks to a particular enzyme in the small intestine, they can digest fresh milk without problems, just as 93 percent of the Swiss.
-An unmistakable sign of a traditionally high milk consumption.
+Independently of the European dairy culture, peoples in northern and western Africa and in the Middle East have learned to milk dromedaries as well as goats and sheep.
+Two-humped camels, yaks and horses have been milked in Central Asia for many thousands of years.
+The milking of zebus, wadussi cattle, water buffalo, donkeys, alpacas and reindeer is sometimes exotic.
+A reflection of these traditional dairy cultures is the lactose tolerance in the population.
+In the Congo, where traditionally animal milk was never consumed, the tolerance is only one percent.
+Among the African Tuareg, on the other hand, it is 87 percent.
+Thanks to an enzyme in the small intestine, they can digest fresh milk without any problems, just like 93 percent of the Swiss.
+An unmistakable sign of traditionally high milk consumption.

-Yoghurt and cheese are produced from milk.
-Not only it adds value to the milk by processing it, but also it provides an amazing advantage in storage: Aaruul, a type of curd made in Mongolia, acidified by bacteria and sun-dried, can be stored almost indefinitely.
-In addition to lactic acid bacteria, thousands of other forms of bacteria and moulds are used to produce more than 5,000 varieties of cheese worldwide.
-Various hoofed species and an army of bacteria and noble moulds make an invaluable contribution to the nutrition of mankind: No cheese without biodiversity.
+Milk is turned into yoghurt and cheese.
+Aaruul, a Mongolian curd cheese, acidified by bacteria and dried rock-hard thanks to sunlight, has an almost unlimited shelf life.
+In addition to lactic acid bacteria, many thousands of other species of bacteria and moulds are used to produce the more than 5000 types of cheese produced worldwide.
+Various ungulate species and an armada of bacteria and noble moulds thus make an invaluable contribution to feeding mankind: no cheese without biodiversity.